Santa Fe 3751: Excursion service

-1991 to 2000

 The locomotive is currently owned by the San Bernardino Railroad Historical Society, the same organization that performed the initial 1986 restoration.

 In August 1992, the 3751 was found on its largest assignment so far, as the engine ran the entire route of Santa Fe's Transcon route between Los Angeles and Chicago with three (and later two) Santa Fe GE Dash 8-40CWs.
 The engine spent 18 days traveling over 2300 mi in both directions.
 This run would include travelling to Topeka, Kansas to attend that year's Topeka Railroad days, where the locomotive was briefly displayed near Union Pacific 4-6-6-4 No. 3985.

 On April 22–23, 1995, 3751 was displayed in the Riverside Sunkist Orange Blossom Festival in Riverside.
-On December 31, 1996 when Atchison, Topeka & Santa Fe merged with Burlington Northern Railroad to form Burlington Northern Santa Fe, the locomotive retained the same number.
+On December 31, 1996 when Atchison, Topeka & Santa Fe merged with Burlington Northern Railroad to form Burlington Northern Santa Fe (BNSF), the locomotive retained the same number.
 The excursion was operated again on April 20–21, 1996.

-In June 1999, the locomotive participated in Railfair 99.
-On the way to the fair, 3751 ran with a BNSF GE Dash 9-44CW and a passenger train mixed with a boxcar train from Los Angeles to Sacramento via San Bernardino, Barstow, Bakersfield, and Stockton.
+In June of 1999, the locomotive participated in Railfair '99.
+On the way to the fair, 3751 along with a BNSF GE Dash 9-44CW and mixed train of a tool car, nine then later eight BNSF boxcars and two passenger cars, from Los Angeles to Sacramento via San Bernardino, Barstow, Bakersfield, and Stockton.
+On the return trip to Los Angeles, the 3751 pulled another mixed train with eight covered hopper cars.

-2000 to 2010

-In October 2000, 3751 was listed on the National Register of Historic Places, much like sister engine No. 3759.
+In October of 2000, 3751 was listed on the National Register of Historic Places, much like sister engine No. 3759.

 The locomotive has been displayed at Fullerton Railroad Days in Fullerton, California a number of times.

-In August 2002, the 3751 ran an Amtrak excursion from Los Angeles to Williams, Arizona to participate in the 2002 National Railway Historical Society Convention.
-The excursion ran over Metrolink, BNSF Railway, and Arizona and California Railroad tracks.
-The engine also ran on the Grand Canyon Railway for an excursion on the former Santa Fe's Grand Canyon line.
-The event including double and tripleheading with the Grand Canyon Railway's own steam engines, ex-Chicago Burlington & Quincy 2-8-2 4960 and ex-Lake Superior & Ishpeming 2-8-0 18.
-There was a night photo session that took place which featured the three locomotives side-by-side.
+In August of 2002, 3751 operated an Amtrak excursion train from Los Angeles to Williams, Arizona to participate in the 2002 National Railway Historical Society (NRHS) Convention.
+The excursion ran over Metrolink, BNSF, and Arizona and California Railroad tracks.
+After arriving in Williams, the locomotive pulled some excursions and photo run-bys on the Grand Canyon Railway (GCR) between Williams and the Grand Canyon Village, including a doubleheader with GCR 2-8-2 No. 4960 and a tripleheader with GCR 2-8-0 No. 18.
+No. 3751 also pulled some of GCR's Pullman passenger cars for a photo charter requested by Goodheart Productions.